Where are the women in science professions?

 Imbalances in the number of women working in science professions, their distribution in certain fields of science and the role they play in technological innovations in South Africa will be some of the topics to top the agenda at the upcoming Bio2Biz conference taking place in Durban from September 20 to 23.

-The Women in Bio Business session will be held on Monday September 21 and will include a presentation by Dr Elizabeth Freeman who is the Executive Director of Legacy Direct Inc. and Senior Advisor for Fellows Program at the Biotechnology Institute , Dr Sibongile Gumbi who is the Managing Director of Smart Innovation, and Dr Maritha Kotze, the MD of Gknowmix.
+The Women in Bio Business session was held on Monday September 21 and included a presentation by Dr Elizabeth Freeman who is the Executive Director of Legacy Direct Inc. and Senior Advisor for Fellows Program at the Biotechnology Institute , Dr Sibongile Gumbi who is the Managing Director of Smart Innovation, and Dr Maritha Kotze, the MD of Gknowmix.